dianam2r/racc-p/themes/zurb_foundation/STARTER/README.txt

     admin/appearance and click the "Enable and set default" link next to your new sub-theme.

- 6. This theme uses bower and npm.
-You will need both of those on your machine as a prerequisite for developing your theme, although once in production npm and bower are not necessary for general use.
+ 6. This theme uses npm which you will need to install as a prerequisite for developing your theme, although once in production it is not necessary for general use.

-    Once you have ensured those are installed, run these commands at the root of your sub theme:
+    Once you have ensured npm is installed, run this command at the root of your sub theme:
     - `npm install`
-    - `bower install`

-    Finally, run `npm start` to run the Sass compiler. or 'npm run watch' which will re-run every time you save a Sass file.
+    Finally, run `gulp` to run the Sass compiler, or 'gulp watch' which will re-run every time you save a Sass file.
 Press Ctrl-C to break out of watching files.